Push to Heal

 Submitted on Wednesday, 03/22/2023 - 4:24 pm

 In 2015, Hull received a donation to build the the Matt Banister Memorial Skatepark on our SW Campus.
-That donation, along with the lens provided by Dr. Bruce Perry’s Neurosequential Model (NM), highlights skateboarding as an activity that supports the needs of the population that Hull serves.
+That donation, along with the lens provided by Dr. Bruce Perry’s Neurosequential Model (NM), highlights skateboarding as an activity that supports the needs of the population that Hull supports.
 The creation of the Push to Heal program led to skateboard-based opportunities as a means of engaging a number of youth and enriching the treatment being provided.
 The Push to Heal program also contributed to a deeper understanding of the impact of skateboarding on healing as well as the development of best practices in the international social skateboarding community.
 Push to Heal is part of Hull’s Pathways to Prevention: A Centre for Childhood Trauma.

 The Therapeutic Value of Skateboarding